 However, when it begins to look less than "natural" and more "problematic", this is feedback worth listening to, IMHO!
 There are numerous ways to address algae; it's time to literally roll up your sleeves and get to work on identifying and controlling this stuff, once and for all.

-"Is that big one supposed to chase the skinny one all over the tank?"
+"Is that big fish supposed to chase the skinny one all over the tank?"

 When the non fish person notices "bullying", it's time to take action.
 Where is that net?